Oman’s new sultan quietly makes his mark as challenges loom

 “Haitham has a golden chance to become Oman’s second renaissance figure,” said Bader al-Saif, an assistant professor of history at Kuwait University who studies Oman.
 “The domestic economic scene is his to win or his to lose.
 I mean, I think there is no place for him to play around with it.
 The situation is very dire.”

 Already, Sultan Haitham has followed the example of his late cousin.
-He plans to meet with subjects across his nation of 11 governorates that is slightly smaller than the U.S. state of Kansas.
+He plans to meet with subjects across his nation of 11 governorates that is larger than the U.S. state of Kansas.

 The first visit came in Dhofar, a region bordering Yemen that was still gripped by a guerrilla war with Marxist fighters when Sultan Qaboos took power in 1970.
 Sultan Qaboos won the war and ultimately invited Dhofari rebels into his government, noticeably the longtime Minister of State for Foreign Affairs Yusuf bin Alawi.

-Note: This story was first published on Sept.
-29, 2020.
-It was updated Oct.
-1. 2020, to correct that Oman is larger than Kansas.